AlternativeFFFF/Alt-F4/_drafts/trainperspective.md

 Step one would be to extract the raw image data (not to be confused with the `.raw` format) directly from Factorio instead of encoding it in a png.
 I couldn’t find an easy way to do it, but turns out a `.bmp` is very close.
 It’s the image data backwards with a header slapped in front.
 So this should be way faster to encode than a png.

 Next to get this into FFmpeg without saving to disk first.
-Turns out FFmpeg has built-in features for piping images, so a named pipe with a “.bmp” extension did the trick.
+Turns out FFmpeg has built-in features for piping images, so a named pipe with a `.bmp` extension did the trick.

 Example command: `ffmpeg -f image2pipe -framerate 60 -i - -r 60 -c:v libx264 -vf format=yuv420p -crf 1 example.mp4 -y < pipe.bmp`